zacharycohn/acqstack-journeymap/_pages/external-clients/acq-package-review.md

 title: Acquisition Package Review
 ---

-### How long does this process usually take?
-3-5 weeks.
-Sometimes longer.

 ### What happens in this stage?
 The NCR CO and CS review the solicitation documents the TTS project team put together.
 They may ask for changes, additional explanations, additional documents, or for certain sections to be rewritten.
 Everyone should be using Google Docs to review and make edits.